Digilent/Zedboard-uart_demo/README.md

 # Zedboard UART Demo
 This repo contains the hardware platform for the Zedboard UART Demo.
-It also contains,a s submodule, the uart_demo SDK application.
+It also contains, as submodule, the uart_demo SDK application.
+It configures the UART lines on JC2 (uart_tx) and JC3 (uart_rx) pins of Zedboard.
+By connecting the [PmodUSBUART](https://store.digilentinc.com/pmod-usbuart-usb-to-uart-interface/) on the upper row of JC Pmod, the UART communication can be monitored in a serial terminal on PC.
+When using the Pmods like [PmodGPS](https://store.digilentinc.com/pmodgps-gps-receiver-retired/), uart_tx and uart_rx pins positions should be swapped in the xdc file.

+Vivado version: 2019.1.
+Petalinux version: 2019.1.
+Zedboard BSP: [Zedboard BSP](https://www.xilinx.com/member/forms/download/xef.html?filename=avnet-digilent-zedboard-v2019.1-final.bsp).
+Make sure to get the hardware description into the petalinux image using petalinux-config --get-hw-description.

-Guidance:
+## Guidance:

 To re-create a Vivado project:
 0. Make sure the directory does not already contain a project with the same name.